Research project / business internship

 - If you are not sure who to approach within a department, you can always ask your programme coordinator.
 He or she will often know how to get in touch with the group.

-- If you have already sent several mails without positive results, contact your academic counsellor, career officer, or programme coordinator to discuss the content of your e-mail.
+- If you have already sent several mails without positive results, contact the career officer or you programme coordinator to discuss the content of your e-mail.

 Make sure you meet both your examiner and your supervisor (can be the same person), to see if you get along and to discuss the project.
 This includes: